dianixn/Residual_CNN/README.md

 It is a simple demo for implementing residual Neural Network in MATLAB.

 It is a version of my part code indeed but long long ago, so if there is any errors let me know.
 It works, at least I can send you a copy of trained DAG NN.
 If you have any question let me know.
+If the kernel of transposed convolutional layer is [11, 11], then 53k parameters.

 %% Pruning